Propose and Edit Translations

-Go to your Phrases tab and select a language in the left sidebar (and select the Published status).
+Go to your Phrases tab, select a language in the left sidebar (and select the Published status).

 With machine translations enabled, there will already be proposed translations.
-You can click on Edit to make changes to the translation, or just click on an existing translation.
+You can click on Edit to change the translation, or just click on an existing translation.